-Again, different toxins, whether from the food you eat or from the environment you are constantly exposed to, require different processes to be rendered harmless.
-Some toxins require just the Phase 1 pathway, some require just the Phase 2 pathway, but most of the toxins in our world today require both pathways.
+Again, different toxins, whether from the food you eat or from the environment you are constantly exposed to, require different processes to be rendered harmless; some toxins require just the Phase 1 pathway, some require just the Phase 2 pathway, but most of the toxins in our world today require both pathways.

 Drink More Water.
 The detoxification processes of the liver require a lot of elements, particularly hydrogen and oxygen from H2O!
-Your body’s daily fluid requirement is three liters, or roughly ten glasses.
-Drinking a glass of water per hour is good habit to develop.
+Your body’s daily fluid requirement is three liters, roughly ten glasses.
+Drinking a glass of water per hour is a good habit to develop.

 Please check our detox programs below:

 For inquiries & suggestions: